audacus/constructive-damage/README.md

 ## Requirements
 * Allow .htaccess override
-* Enable the mycrypt PHP mod
+* Enable the mcrypt PHP mod
 * Makes use of the [php-autoloader](https://github.com/audacus/php-autoloader) for autoloading the classes
 * Makes use of the [php-error-handler](https://github.com/audacus/php-error-handler) for handling errors and exceptions
 * Makes use of the [php-rest-api](https://github.com/audacus/php-rest-api) for handling rest requests